13–15 June 2026 | with Adrian Florea | 3 days | Fees starting from 1100 RON

 Ermitaj Malin, Romania

-What the Course Covers
+What the course covers

-During the three days, participants will explore:
+Over the three days, participants will explore:

-Tree species identification and understanding their characteristics
+- Tree species identification and understanding their characteristics

-Tree biology: growth, structure, vitality
+- Tree biology: growth, structure and vitality

-Planting, transplanting, and early tree care
+- Planting, transplanting and early care

-Basic pruning principles and tree structure
+- Basic pruning principles and tree structure

-Tree assessment and risk awareness
+- Tree assessment and risk awareness

-Safe working practices and knot-tying
+- Safe working practices and knot tying

-Interaction between trees and built structures
+- The interaction between trees and built structures

-Practical Sessions
+Practical sessions

-Basic pruning and tree dismantling techniques
+- Basic pruning and tree dismantling techniques

-Observation and discussion of veteranisation approaches
+- Observation and discussion of veteranization approaches

-The Trainer
+Trainer

 The course is open to: